No One Is Listening: Incivility in the 42nd Parliament, and how to fix it

 View all of our work

-In spring 2017, Samara Canada surveyed Members of the 42nd Parliament to explore the state of heckling and decorum from the perspective of those in the House.
 The survey reveals that incivility remains a problem.
 It also suggests that MPs have mixed feelings about heckling.
-They don’t like the state of debate in Parliament, but they don't want to get rid of heckling entirely either.
-This is still the case even though they know citizens don't like it.
+They don’t like the state of debate in Parliament, but they don’t want to get rid of heckling entirely either, because they recognize that it plays a role in holding each other to account.
+This is still the case even though they know citizens don’t like it.

 This paradox suggests that heckling is deeply embedded in the culture of Parliament.
 And if MPs have continued heckling despite mounting pressure to stop, there may also be limits to how much the Speaker or party leaders can do to rein in this behaviour.
+If parliamentarians are serious about achieving a more civil debate, they will need to experiment with new tools and approaches to drive culture change and foster a healthier and more respectful environment for themselves and for future MPs.

-Key Findings
+Key Findings:

 Read moreRead more